-Does it seem that the price of your prescription goes up every time you refill it?
-For those who pay for prescriptions out-of-pocket or have capped prescription coverage, the rising cost of necessary medicine is troubling.
+It may feel like the cost of your prescription goes up every time you refill it.
+For those who pay for prescriptions out-of-pocket or have capped prescription coverage, the rising cost of necessary medication can be troubling.

 Here are other concerns you should be aware of regarding pill splitting.

-The study determined the 265 drugs most frequently prescribed at the study hospital and nationally.
-About half of these drugs cannot be split.
+The study identified the 265 drugs most frequently prescribed at the study hospital and nationally.
+About half of the drugs cannot be split.
 These include drugs with the following characteristics:

 If you are going to split pills regularly, invest in a pill-splitting device.
 They are easy to use and allow you to split pills quite accurately.
 Your pharmacist can show you how to use it.

-The United States Food and Drug Administration does not recommend splitting the entire supply of pills at once.
+The FDA does not recommend splitting the entire supply of pills at once.
 Only split one at a time.

 If you and your doctor decide that pill splitting is a good strategy for you, you may be able to save a good portion of the money you are now spending on medication.